 - Rust Resistant: Yes

 The most striking feature of the trampoline is definitely its 12 pole enclosure system.
 The enclosure poles are made of steel for increased structural stability and are curved for user safety.
 The number of poles, it should be noted, is larger than the usual six or eight.
 This makes the net more stable and less likely to break.
 It’s very difficult to accidentally bump into one.
 The net is concave to ensure even more distance from poles.
-Maybe someone will mind about design as net comes into the trampoline a bit and it can be anoying, but after all this really improves safety.
+Maybe someone will mind about design as net comes into the trampoline a bit and it can be annoying, but after all this really improves safety.

-It attaches directly to the trampoline mat’s V-rings to keep you away from metal springs.
-The outer parts of the trampoline are therefore outside the jumping area covered by the net.
+Netting attaches directly to the trampoline mat’s V-rings to keep you away from metal springs.
+The outer parts like springs are therefore outside the jumping area covered by the net.
 This shows a huge commitment to safety by Skybound.
 Even if you do bump into them, the poles are covered in a proprietary blend of foam and PVC material, making it both soft and very resistant to elements.
 Both the poles, the mat and the pad feature UV-resistant materials, so they can be left outside with no noticeable deterioration.
 They are also powder-steel coated for better durability.

 - Enclosure Height – Top to Bottom: 6′ 2″